go101/tinyrouter/README.md

 is my favorite http router and is used in my many Go projects.
 For most cases, httprouter works very well.
 However, sometimes httprouter is some frustrating for lacking of flexibity.
-For example, the following route groups don't work in httprouter.
+For example, the following route groups don't work at the same time in httprouter.

 ```golang
 	router := httprouter.New()